 The Institute of Experimental Physics of the Slovak Academy of Sciences (IEP SAS) in Košice was established by the SAS Presidium on January 1st, 1969.
 The Institute, which has since grown considerably, was originally a branch office of the Institute of Physics, SAS, Bratislava.
 The latter was created in Košice in 1964 with a focus on physical sciences in the fields of cosmic radiation, ferromagnetism and high energy physics.
 Prof. Juraj Dubinský became the first director of the Institute and held this office until 1979.
-Between 1980-1985 the Institute was headed by Prof. Vladimír Hajko, from 1986 to 1990 by Dr. Michal Seman and from 1991 to 2007 by Dr. Peter Kopčanský.
-Since 2007 the director has been Dr. Karol Flachbart.
+Between 1980-1985 the Institute was headed by Prof. Vladimír Hajko, from 1986 till 1990 by Dr. Michal Seman, from 1991 till 2007 by Dr. Peter Kopčanský, from 2007 till 2015 by Dr. Karol Flachbart and from 2015 till 2019 by Dr. Peter Kopčanský .
+Since 2019 the director is Dr. Zuzana Gažová.

 The present research activities of the Institute cover basic research in several fields of modern physics (condensed matter, subnuclear physics, space physics and biophysics), as well as in selected fields of chemical sciences, biological sciences and nanotechnology.
-The current organization of the Institute presents 7 research departments and 3 laboratories:
+The current organization of the Institute presents 10 research departments:

 - Department of Space Physics